prathamgupta36/ctf-testing/angstromctf2022/numbergame/REHOST.md

 # REHOSTING

-Files can be found here: [Wah](https://2022.angstromctf.com/challenges)
+Files can be found here: [Number Game](https://2022.angstromctf.com/challenges)

 ## Challenge Setup
 There are no dependecy files for `wah` or `wah.c`.
 It does however need a `flag.txt` file in the current directory for the challenge to give the flag.